gtsteffaniak/filebrowser/README.md

 ## About

-Filebrowser Quantum provides a file managing interface within a specified directory and can be used to upload, delete, preview, rename, and edit your files.
+FileBrowser Quantum provides a file managing interface within a specified directory and can be used to upload, delete, preview, rename, and edit your files.
 It allows the creation of multiple users and each user can have its directory.